-This post is the result of my shallow research of alternative transports conducted over the last two weeks.
-The reader is assumed to be familiar with the latest draft of the specification v1.0.
+This post is the result of my limited research into alternative transports conducted over the last two weeks.
+It is assumed that the reader is familiar with the latest draft of the specification v1.0.

-In the very early days of UAVCAN, I had one automotive electronics engineer who worked for Mentor Graphics at the time help me with some of the major design decisions.
-He was of the opinion (paraphrasing) that a new intravehicular communication protocol is to never see widespread adoption unless it is designed to be portable across different transports.
-I generally agree with this sentiment, although back then I mostly ignored it due to the perceived need to stay focused on a particular narrow application domain in order to work out and validate the main design decisions and ideas.
-The protocol as we had it back then, before the first (version zero) specification was even released, was very different from what we have today; particularly, the model of communication and the transport layer design were strongly tied to the CAN bus, which is no longer the case in the version-one draft we have worked out so far.
-As such, it is important to evaluate the current draft specification from the standpoint of cross-transport portability to ensure that no features that may harm such flexibility will exist in the first stable release.
+In the very early days of UAVCAN, an automotive electronics engineer, who worked for Mentor Graphics at the time, helped me with some of the major design decisions.
+He was of the opinion (paraphrasing) that a new intravehicular communication protocol would never see widespread adoption unless it is designed to be portable across different transports.
+I generally agree with this sentiment, although back then, I mostly ignored it in order to stay focused on a particular, narrow application domain so that I could work out and validate the main design decisions and ideas.
+The protocol, as it was back then before the first (version zero) specification was even released, was very different from what we have today.
+In particular, the model of communication and the transport layer design were strongly tied to the CAN bus which is no longer the case in the version one draft that we have worked out so far.
+As such, it is important to evaluate the current draft specification from the standpoint of cross-transport portability so as to ensure that no features may harm such flexibility in the first stable release.

 It would be a mistake to think that the purpose of the protocol itself is defined through CAN bus or any other particular transport.
-Rather, it is intended to be a purely application-layer system, which we attempted to reflect in the current spec draft by separating the core logic from CAN bus transport definition.
-The name “UAVCAN” is therefore confusing; the reason it is used is purely historical and it has no semantic weight (which is the reason why the specs, both v0 and v1, do not provide an explanation for the acronym).
+Rather, it is intended to be a purely application-layer system.
+We have attempted to reflect this in the current draft spec by separating the core logic from CAN bus transport definition.
+The name “UAVCAN” is therefore confusing.
+The reason it is used is purely historical and has no semantic weight (which is the reason why the specs, both v0 and v1, do not provide an explanation for the acronym).
 I suggest that with the addition of a new transport layer to the specification (which is likely to take place in UAVCAN v1.x, where x > 0), the document will specify the following meaning for the name UAVCAN: Uncomplicated Application-level Vehicular Communication And Networking.

-I have attempted to identify the current trends in relevant industries through my own experience in related projects and literature in order to define the objectives and requirements, which are then used to construct two new transport protocols for UAVCAN.
+I have attempted to identify the current trends in relevant industries from my own experience in related projects and literature in order to define the objectives and requirements, which I have then used to construct two new transport protocols for UAVCAN.

-For the purposes of this evaluation, the following applications of interest have been chosen, in the order of preference: light manned electric aircraft and heavy unmanned drones (which share the same technological base, according to an industry expert who shall remain unnamed in this public post), medium and light drones (which are generally well-served by CAN), microsatellites, other types of aircraft, and autonomous driving systems.
+For the purposes of this evaluation, the following applications of interest have been chosen (in order of preference): light manned electric aircraft and heavy unmanned drones (which share the same technological base, according to an industry expert who shall remain unnamed in this public post), medium and light drones (which are generally well-served by CAN), micro-satellites, other types of aircraft, and autonomous driving systems.

-The effects of this transition can be seen on the market: high-reliability vehicular Ethernet switches are freely available from numerous suppliers off-the-shelf (example, another; AFDX vendors explicitly recommend Catalyst 2900 (which is a regular COTS L2 switch) for testing and evaluation).
+The effects of this transition can be seen in the market: high-reliability vehicular Ethernet switches are freely available from numerous suppliers off-the-shelf.
+Here is one such example, and here is another.
+Also, AFDX vendors recommend Catalyst 2900 (a regular COTS L2 switch) for testing and evaluation.

 Despite being based on the same underlying technology (commodity Ethernet, copper cabling or fiber optics), standards tend to introduce various design trade-offs in an attempt to better suit their target applications.

 For example, the AUTOSAR extension mentioned earlier is created to be compatible with common POSIX computing platforms with very minor restrictions.
-Its software design specs permit dynamic reconfiguration, arbitrary multithreading including dynamic thread spawning and termination, and even purely dynamic memory allocation (overall there is some movement from hard determinism toward more flexible designs, which could probably be explained by the rapid increase of the complexity of onboard software, but that is a separate topic).
-Their SOME/IP protocol is very stateful and relies on fundamentally non-deterministic technologies such as TCP/IP, reminiscent of the Internet technology stack.
+Its software design specs permit dynamic reconfiguration, arbitrary multi-threading (including dynamic thread spawning and termination), and even purely dynamic memory allocation.
+Overall there is some movement from hard determinism towards more flexible designs.
+This could probably be explained by the rapid increase of the complexity of onboard software but this is a separate topic.
+The SOME/IP protocol is very stateful and relies on fundamentally non-deterministic technologies such as TCP/IP, reminiscent of the Internet technology stack.
 There is no explicit support for high-reliability features such as interface redundancy.

 AFDX, on the other hand, is leaning in the opposite direction, providing native support for redundant transports and strict timing and delivery guarantees.
 It can be viewed as a drop-in transport replacement for (nearly) obsolete ARINC 429, replacing large point-to-point wiring harnesses with a single compact switched network.
 One of its interesting properties is that the routing and bandwidth allocation information is configured statically in the switches, which alongside with its unusual treatment of MAC and IP addresses constitutes a significant departure from conventional Ethernet deployments.
 Higher-level layers are, however, built upon conventional UDP; the choice of UDP seems pretty straightforward due to its simplicity and time determinism (unlike TCP), the lack of guaranteed delivery here is irrelevant because a robust transport is already provided by the underlying L2/L3 network.

-There is also a variety of industrial communication standards which are designed to provide higher availability or predictability; but for different reasons, they are suboptimal or unfit for use in hi-rel vehicular applications (“The Evolution of Avionics Networks From ARINC 429 to AFDX” 5.2.1).
-Their failure modes are of particular concern: industrial applications tend to be fail-safe rather than fail-operational, so the design objectives are quite different.
+There is also a variety of industrial communication standards which are designed to provide higher availability or predictability but for different reasons, they are suboptimal or unfit for use in hi-rel vehicular applications (“The Evolution of Avionics Networks From ARINC 429 to AFDX” 5.2.1).
+Their failure modes are of particular concern.
+Industrial applications tend to be fail-safe rather than fail-operational so their design objectives are quite different.

 There are efforts to somewhat alleviate the negative effects of output port contention in Ethernet networks to improve the performance of real-time applications.
 AFDX, in particular, prioritizes its data paths (“virtual links”, I won’t go into detail here; this can be viewed as a tunneling feature for the legacy ARINC 429) according to statically pre-configured routing settings in the switches (special AFDX switches, commodity network hardware may not be directly applicable without sacrificing latency).

-The above overview was focused exclusively on wired and optical networks, which at the first glance seem like the obvious choice given the current set of available technologies.
-However, there is one very interesting new undertaking: Wireless Avionics Intra-Communications (WAIC).
-Networks that rely on physical rigging such as cables have common failure modes (e.g., a cable may be torn, wires may be affected by EMI), which do not affect wireless links.
+The above overview was focused exclusively on wired and optical networks.
+At the first glance, this seems an obvious choice given the current set of available technologies, however, there is one new and very interesting undertaking to consider: Wireless Avionics Intra-Communications (WAIC).
+Networks that rely on physical rigging such as cables have common failure modes (e.g., a cable may be torn, wires may be affected by EMI) which do not affect wireless links.
 The failure modes of the latter are drastically different, which may theoretically permit one to construct a very robust network by effectively employing the dissimilarity between the failure modes of wired and wireless links.

-Lastly, I would like to mention two small independent undertakings to develop a brokerless message bus over UDP (a logical bus over a physical star topology) (both sources are in Russian; Github links are available in the linked articles): MQTT/UDP – as the name suggests, this is a brokerless reimplementation of MQTT using UDP broadcast transport; Mutalk – a custom, very compact pub/sub protocol, also based on UDP broadcast.
-The projects are targeting completely different applications where a high degree of determinism is not required; however, they are worth mentioning because of the similar principles of communication.
+Lastly, I would like to mention two small independent undertakings to develop a brokerless message bus over UDP (a logical bus over a physical star topology) (both sources are in Russian; Github links are available in the linked articles): MQTT/UDP – a brokerless reimplementation of MQTT using the UDP broadcast transport; Mutalk – a very compact pub/sub protocol, also based on UDP broadcast.
+The projects are targeting completely different applications; ones where a high degree of determinism is not required.
+However, they are worth mentioning because of their similar principles of communication.

 - Communications for Integrated Modular Avionics (focus on spacecraft avionics and AFDX)